Why rent a Villa in Jamaica?

 The FOOD - Ask any repeat traveler to Jamaica about where the best restaurant is and most will tell you "the villas".
 Villa cooks are fantastic.
 They can whip up a wonderful western omelet or prepare a superb Jamaican specialty such as ackee and saltfish.
 It's your choice.
 You can ask that the cook to "surprise" you with her Jamaican cooking skills, or work with her to plan out your meals.
 Our experience is that the food is so good you don't even want to think about going out to a restaurant!

 Cost - Imagine all this for less than you would pay to stay at most hotels or an all-inclusive resort.
-With typical prices ranging from $2,500 to $10,000 a week, and most properties accommodating six to 10 adults, the villa cost per person ranges from $450 to $1,000 per week.
-Add food, ground transportation, taxes and tips, and the average cost is $750 to $1,500 per person per week.
-Hard to beat!
+With typical prices ranging from $3,500 to $15,000 a week, and most properties accommodating six to 10 adults, the villa cost per person ranges from $600 to $1,500 per week.
+Hard to beat for having an entire villa and full staff.

 What happens when I arrive?